 In 1925, the 23-year-old Mr. Glauber founded the radio factory Unda Società per la Fabbricazione di Apparecchi di Meccanica Fine, (Unda for short) in Toblach with an initial capital of 75,000 lire.
 At times more than 300 employees were employed in this company.
 The 1920s and 1930s – politically characterized by the rise of Benito Mussolini and the fascist Italian state that created a wide array of repression policies – were also very difficult years from an economic point of view.
 The Unda company provided a safe workplace for many people from Toblach and throughout Alta Pusteria region.
 In addition, Toblach benefited from “guest workers” from Germany or other parts of South Tyrol, who lived there during their service in the village.
 The history of the Unda company is in many ways of particular importance: for the economic history of the upper Puster Valley, for the history of the village and not least for the history of some Toblacher families.

 Mr. Glauber, never one to rest on his laurels, founded a new company, Industria Elettronica Comense SrI or INELCO that same year of 1958.
 The company became a success and our Lectron System history with INELCO begins in about 1969 with the introduction of the Braun Buchlabor model.
-It should be noted that there is an outstanding question of whether or not INELCO actually directly manufactured and produced Lectron System units or simply branded them.
+It should be noted that there is an outstanding question of whether or not INELCO actually directly manufactured and produced Lectron System units or simply branded them from a manufacturing 3rd party.
 As of 2021, there does not appear to be anyone left alive who can authoritatively answer this question.
+Ms. Glauber herself was unsure when I posed the question during one of our information exchanges.

 Unfortunately, the INELCO history has not been as easy to discover as the Unda history was.